<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/687dc9bf82d20d2f13ca150c/edf83cbb-98ca-4ac4-abac-d8890c4a0783/tmp.gif</image:loc>

-<image:title>Glow Journal - Glow Journal by Avian Glow - Nature Symbolism Spotlight</image:title>
+<image:title>Glow Journal - Bird Wisdom for Cooler Days - Nature Symbolism Spotlight</image:title>

 <image:caption>American Robin - Spring is unfolding, and with it, spring migration for songbirds begins to pick up.
 Cooler mornings and longer days slowly shift how birds move and feed.
 American robins begin nesting and gathering materials for the season ahead, responding to subtle cues of light and temperature.
 Did you know the Mary Poppins movie featured a American Robin?
 While the bird wasn’t a real robin, it was a carefully crafted animatronic used during “A Spoonful of Sugar.”
 An animatronic is a non‑living, mechanical figure designed to move in lifelike ways.
 Even so, the robin still carried the symbolism it’s often known for, gentleness and the arrival of spring.</image:caption>